Killer Era

 Killer 12" Vinyl Album

-This version of Killer on vinyl is identical to the above only that it features a 1973 version of the calendar (rather than 1972).
-This presumably means that it was pressed at a later date but it does feature the same product code.
-The calendar has also become detached from the gatefold sleeve.
+This UK re-issue of Killer is identical to the above copy only that it features a 1973 version of the calendar, rather than 1972.
+The calendar has also been detached from the gatefold sleeve.

 Killer 12" Vinyl Album